 The management will not tolerate any harassment or victimization (including informal pressures) and will take appropriate action to protect you when you raise a concern in good faith.

 All concerns will be treated in confidence and every effort will be made not to reveal your identity if you so wish.
 At the appropriate time, however, you may need to come forward as a witness.
-This policy, however, encourages you to put your name to your allegation whenever possible, as concerns expressed anonymously are much less powerful.

 If you make an allegation in good faith, but it is not confirmed by the investigation, no action will be taken against you.
 If, however, you make an allegation frivolously, maliciously or for personal gain, disciplinary action may be taken against you.